Research

 “Optimal Assignment and Motion Control in Two-Class Continuum Swarms,”

-M. Emerick, S. Patterson, and B. Bamieh, IEEE Transaction on Control of Network Systems.
-In review.
+M. Emerick, S. Patterson, and B. Bamieh, IEEE Transaction on Control of Network Systems, vol. 13, no. 1, pp. 130-142, 2026.

 “Causal Tracking of Distributions in Wasserstein Space: A Model Predictive Control Scheme,”